MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/get-started-prompt-flow.md

 ### Run the whole flow

 To test and debug the whole flow, select **Run** at the top of the screen.
-You can expand **Inputs** and change the flow input URL to test how the flow behaves for different URLs.
+You can change the flow input URL to test how the flow behaves for different URLs.

 :::image type="content" source="./media/get-started-prompt-flow/run-flow.png" alt-text="Screenshot of Web classification showing a whole run and highlighting the run button." lightbox = "./media/get-started-prompt-flow/run-flow.png":::

 Check the run status and output of each node.

-### Check flow output
+### View flow outputs

-You can also set flow output to check outputs of multiple nodes in one place.
-Flow output helps you:
+You can also set flow outputs to check outputs of multiple nodes in one place.
+Flow outputs help you:

 - Check bulk test results in a single table.
 - Define evaluation interface mapping.